envoyproxy/ratelimit/README.md

   descriptor: ("key", "value"),("subkey", "subvalue")
 ```

-Would **not** match the following configuration even though the first descriptor in
+Would **not** match the following configuration, even though the first descriptor in
-the request matches the descriptor in the configuration.
+the request matches the descriptor in the configuration, because the request has
+two tuples in the descriptor.

 ```yaml
 domain: example4